events

 $ lp -d foo1 -o PageSize=Custom.20x30cm file.ps

-Note that options with a user-provided integer or float value are not supported by the PPD syntax.
+Note that options with a user-provided integer, float. string, or password value are not supported by the PPD syntax.
 With Foomatic-based printers, you may specify these options on the command line, and CUPS will just sort of pass them along.

 How does it work?